Buhlebethu-debug/food-security-datathon/README.md

 NRI-DBM relationship holds on a larger sample, we built a **simplified 2-variable version** — dropping crop diversity, keeping only female decision-making score and staple import dependency — across all 21 countries in the Bawuah et al. DBM dataset.

-NRI_simplified = (0.5 x Female Household Decision-Making Score)
-- (0.5 x Net Staple Import Dependency %)

-- Import dependency data for the 11 countries outside the original 7 was sourced manually from FAOSTAT's Suite of Food Security Indicators (2021-2023 average) — not pulled from the bulk extract, since that only covered the original 7 TARGET_COUNTRIES.
-- 7 of the 21 DBM countries (Benin, Cote d'Ivoire, Gabon, Liberia, Madagascar, Sierra Leone, Uganda) are still missing import dependency data and are **excluded, not imputed**.
-This leaves 14 countries with complete data.
-- **`nri_simplified` is on a different scale than the full 3-variable `nutritional_resilience_index`** (roughly -30 to +30, vs. 0-100) — the two are not
-directly comparable and should not be plotted on the same axis without rescaling.

-## What we found

-**7-country NRI landscape (categorical DBM, 2010 data):** No clear relationship between NRI and DBM classification at this sample size and DBM resolution.

-**4-country real overlap test (continuous DBM, Bawuah et al. 2026):** Burkina Faso, Ghana, Malawi, and Tanzania are the only countries present in both the NRI dataset and the Bawuah et al. sample.
-The observed relationship runs **opposite** to our hypothesis — higher NRI paired with higher DBM prevalence, not lower.
-All four countries sit in a narrow, low-DBM band (3.2%-6.9%, below Bawuah et al.'s 22-country mean of 6.7%).
-With n=4, this is not strong evidence against the hypothesis — it demonstrates the pipeline can run a genuine test, and that a larger, wider-range country sample is the clear next step.

-**14-country simplified NRI robustness check:** Extending the (simplified, 2-variable) NRI to a larger sample shows essentially no correlation with DBM prevalence (r ≈ -0.05).
-This doesn't confirm or refute the hypothesis either — but combined with the 4-country full-NRI result above, both independent tests point toward the same conclusion: a larger, higher-resolution dataset with all three original NRI variables is needed before drawing conclusions about the NRI-DBM relationship in either direction.

-**Household mechanism (Bawuah et al., 22 countries):** the richest households have 57% lower odds of child stunting than the poorest, but 391% higher odds of maternal overweight — the same economic advantage that protects against one form of malnutrition exposes the mother to the other.

-**Northern Cape, South Africa:** the gap between food insecurity in female-headed vs. all households nearly tripled in four years (3.0pp in 2019, 5.8pp in 2022, 7.3pp in 2023).
-This is a single-province finding — other provinces only have single-year 2023 data without this breakdown.

-## Known limitations

-- NRI weights (both the full 3-variable and simplified 2-variable versions) are first-pass modeling choices, not validated or externally benchmarked.
-- The 4-country real NRI-x-DBM overlap, and the 14-country simplified NRI check, are both too small/coarse to confirm or refute the hypothesis either way.
-- The simplified 2-variable NRI drops crop diversity entirely and uses different weights than the full NRI — it's a robustness check, not a replacement, and its scores aren't on the same scale as `nutritional_resilience_index`.
-- Female decision-making measure is household-general, not agriculture-specific.
-- Categorical DBM data (7-country test) is from 2010; more recent continuous DBM data only covers the 4-country sub-Saharan African overlap (or 14, for the simplified check).
-- Bawuah et al. and Stats SA data are transcribed from published tables, not raw microdata (DHS/MICS microdata is access-gated; registration wasn't completed before the deadline).
-- The food-price-substitution / post-harvest-loss pathway linking to DBM is a stated hypothesis, not yet quantitatively tested against loss-rate data.
-- `docker-compose.yml` is included but the pipeline has only been validated end-to-end against a local Postgres.app instance, not through the container.
-- The Airflow DAG has been verified to parse and build correctly under Airflow 3.x (`apache-airflow-core>=3.0,<4.0`) — no live scheduler run has been performed.

-## Sources

-- FAOSTAT / Food Systems Dashboard — Cereal Import Dependency Ratio, Crop Production, DBM Classification
-- FAOSTAT Suite of Food Security Indicators — manually sourced cereal import dependency (2021-2023 avg.) for 11 countries outside the original bulk extract, used in the simplified NRI check
-- World Bank / DHS — Women's Household Decision-Making (SG.DMK.ALLD.FN.ZS)
-- Bawuah et al. (2026), *Maternal & Child Nutrition*, 22(1), e70175
-- Statistics South Africa, GHS Report 03-10-28 (2025)
-- FAO, SOFI 2026
-- Dieffenbach & Stein (2012), *Journal of Nutrition*

-Submitted by Buhlebethu Biyela & Zayy Ackerman for the Women in Data Datathon.